 What optimal would ideally take into account is what we call diurnal variation.
-People who get thyroid tests do not have them all done at the same time, and in a perfect world, we would instead be comparing values taken between 6 and 10 in the morning.
+People who get thyroid tests do not have them all done at the same time.
+In a perfect world, we would instead be comparing values taken between 6 and 10 in the morning.

 This is because, during other times of the day, your scores can be different.
 Many that have been tested have ultimately skewed the average because of this (which redefines the overall range).

-Fasting status can also result in wildly erratic scores, as can goiters (1) (which will result in different levels due to increased mass, inflammation, and more blockage in response to the hormones).
+Fasting status can also result in wildly erratic scores, as can goiters (Read: Goitrogen Clarity) (which will result in different levels due to increased mass, inflammation, and more blockage in response to the hormones).

 Those with a personal history of thyroid disease will also come into play.
 You can expect people like these to have different scores than healthy individuals.
 Thyroid symptoms, family history, and even the presence of thyroid antibodies.
 These are all additional factors that skew results.

 Lastly, there is what we know as diffuse hypoechogenicity.
 This typically precedes thyroid antibodies and is essentially a “dead gap” in your thyroid which presents itself during an ultrasound.